coollabsio/documentation-coolify/docs/installation.md

 This method is the easiest and fastest way to install Coolify, as it handles everything automatically.

 #### 1. Prepare Your Server
-- Log in as the root user ([non-root]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/non-root-user ) users are not fully supported yet).
+- Log in as the root user ([non-root ↗]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/non-root-user ) users are not fully supported yet).
-- Configure SSH by following the [SSH Settings Configuration Guide]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/openssh#ssh-settings-configuration ).
+- Configure SSH by following the [SSH Settings Configuration Guide ↗]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/openssh#ssh-settings-configuration ).
-- Configure the required firewall ports using the [Firewall Guide]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/firewall ) (advanced users can configure this differently).
+- Configure the required firewall ports using the [Firewall Guide ↗]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/firewall ) (advanced users can configure this differently).
 - Ensure curl is installed (it’s pre-installed on most systems).

 #### 2. Run the Installation Script